 A problem often encountered by prospective buyers and tenants are biased descriptions.
 “Photoshoped” pictures are very common on agencies’ websites.
 Biased descriptions are also regularly encountered.
 This strategy is however counter-productive and lead to much dissatisfaction.
 Prospects form expectations and will turn disappointed when visiting the property.
 The agent will have lost his/her time.

-A much better strategy would be to tell the truth and focus only on those customers who are really interested.Tags: customer satisfaction, entrepreneur coaching, marketing agency belgium, real-estate
+A much better strategy would be to tell the truth and focus only on those customers who are really interested.Tags: customer satisfaction, entrepreneurship, marketing agency belgium, real-estate